joemoose/dungeoneers.d20/docs/2 Equipment.md

 ## Coins

 Your character can carry up to 50 coins freely in their pockets.
-After that, each additional 200 coins occupy one inventory slot.
+After that, each additional 250 coins occupy one inventory slot.

 ## Burdens

-Burdens are adverse conditions your character suffers, such as *Injured* or *Frightened*.
-Complications from failed checks or events in the narrative can inflict burdens.
+Burdens are detrimental conditions your character endures, such as *Injured* or *Frightened*.
+Burdens can result from failed attribute checks, baleful spells, or events in the narrative.

 Each burden must be placed in an inventory slot.
 You can have multiple copies of the same burden.
 If there aren’t enough inventory slots for a new burden, an item must be dropped to make room.

-Some burdens have additional adverse effects.
+Some burdens have additional adverse effects besides taking up inventory slots.
 These effects apply as long as the burden remains in your inventory.

 Conditions can be removed only by meeting their clear requirement, usually a short, long, or full rest.